yaahc/rustconf/error-handling-isnt-all-about-errors.md

 type, then below that we convert that error immediately to a trait object and then extract the spantrace from that error using some clever hacks.

+Next slide: Another useful library for gathering context is `extracterr`.

 ---

 ## Gathering Context - extracterr